Roman Protasevich: Detention and forced confessions

-Olenskaya made a formal complaint to the office of Belarusian Prosecutor-General for being denied access to her client and made a motion for a medical examination of Protasevich.
-According to Protasevich's grandparents, on 23 May a man visited them, introducing himself as a "Roman's first lawyer" and unsuccessfully asking them to sign a document making him a legal representative of Protasevich.
+Olenskaya made a formal complaint to the office of the Belarusian prosecutor general for being denied access to her client and made a motion for a medical examination of Protasevich.
+According to Protasevich's grandparents, on 23 May, a man visited them, introducing himself as a "Roman's first lawyer" and unsuccessfully asking them to sign a document making him a legal representative of Protasevich.
 On the evening of 27 May, Olenskaya was allowed to meet with Protasevich, but due to a non-disclosure agreement with authorities, she was not allowed to tell journalists his location or legal status.

 On 3 June 2021, another video of Protasevich was aired by Belarus state media in which he, apparently under duress, repeated his "confessions".
-On 14 June 2021, he appeared again in public at a news conference in Minsk to repeat that he felt fine and had not been beaten.
+On 14 June, he again appeared in public at a news conference in Minsk and repeated that he felt fine and had not been beaten.

-On 25 June 2021, Protasevich and his partner Sapega were transferred to house arrest.
+On 25 June, Protasevich and Sapega were transferred to house arrest.
 Investigators stated the pair had agreed to a plea deal in which they will "expose their accomplices and do their best to compensate for the damage they caused".

-Allegedly, Protasevich was provided an internet connection on 7 July 2021 and he created a Twitter account, stating he was staying with Sapega in a private house with a courtyard outside the city and that no one had beaten him.
-According to Reuters, journalists were "unable to verify whether the account belonged to Protasevich or whether he was drafting his comments unassisted".
+Allegedly, Protasevich was provided an internet connection on 7 July 2021, and he created a Twitter account, stating he was staying with Sapega in a private house with a courtyard outside the city and that no one had beaten him.
+According to Reuters, journalists were "unable to verify whether the account belonged to Protasevich and whether he was drafting his comments unassisted".

 On 18 August 2021, his Twitter posts stopped.
 The last contact his parents had with him was via Sapega by phone in October 2021.